LONI Policy

 Discretionary 10% LMC

-Small Allocations (< 50,000 SU’s) 30% By member, 5% per institution.
+Small Allocations (< 150,000 SU’s) 20% By member, 5% per institution.

-Large Allocations (> 50,000 SU’s) 45% LRAC
+Large Allocations (> 150,000 SU’s) 45% LRAC

 All allocations have a duration of one year, and are considered active until they expire regardless of current balance.
 They are considered valid so long as they have a positive balance and have not yet expired.
-Small Allocations may be awarded at any time, while Large Allocations are granted at the beginning of every calendar quarter.
+Start-up Allocations may be awarded at any time, and Large Allocations are granted at the beginning of every calendar quarter.
 Application deadlines for Large Allocations are one month prior to the start date, as summarized in Table 2.

 Table 2.
 Allocation Submission Deadlines